jydarack/jydarack.github.io/_posts/2025-10-05-tainted-cup.md

 Not much to say in this review.
 I liked the setting, the characters, the story and read through the book in a few days.

 Is good, read it.

+A bit disappointed that this is the first book of a serie and not a standalone book.
+The story is finished.
+Why want to extract more money from it?
+Are you alienated to your publisher like mangakas?